ansible/jewel/ansible_platform_collection/README.md

 This collection supports python versions >=3.11 and requires an ansible-core version of >=2.16.0.

-It is also requires an existing install of Ansible Automation Platform version 2.5.0 as a target.
+It is also requires an existing install of Ansible Automation Platform as a target.

 ## Installation